How to Hire an Individual Housecleaner

 Paying one person to clean your digs differs substantially from hiring a company.
-He or she will be your employee, not a contractor.
+They will be your employee, not a contractor.
 You must negotiate pay and benefits.

-As with a housecleaning company, you’ll want to hire someone you can work with comfortably.
-He or she must understand your expectations on what they’ll do and how they’ll do it.
+As with a housecleaning company, you’ll want to hire someone you can work with comfortably and regularly.
+They must understand, and fulfill, your expectations.

 The personal nature of your relationship with an individual housecleaner can be problematic.
 You may feel ill at ease giving orders or voicing complaints.
 Your employee may feel awkward about requesting a raise, extra pay for special jobs, or time off.

-To help you screen prospective household employees and define a satisfactory relationship, we share results of our surveys of subscribers and other local consumers who have employed housecleaning help, guidelines for household employment, and a summary of employers’ legal responsibilities.
+To help you screen prospective household employees and define a satisfactory relationship, the remainder of this article consists of the results of our surveys of subscribers and other local consumers who have employed housecleaning help, guidelines for household employment, and a summary of employers’ legal responsibilities.

 Survey of Employers

-We surveyed more than 2,000 consumers who employ individual housecleaners.
-Here are answers to questions we asked—
+We surveyed more than 1,000 consumers who employ individual housecleaners.
+Most have help weekly or biweekly, but some have fewer than one visit a month and a handful have daily visits.
+Here are answers to some of the questions we asked:

-• What other types of payments or benefits do you provide?
-About 10 percent of respondents reported they provide or reimburse for transportation costs; six percent provide meals.
-Ten percent offer paid holidays and seven percent said they provide paid vacation time, but fewer than four percent reported helping pay for health insurance or offering paid sick leave.
+What other types of payments or benefits do you provide?
+About 10 percent of respondents reported they provide or reimburse for transportation costs; five percent provide meals.
+Ten percent offer paid holidays and seven percent said they provide paid vacation time, but fewer than five percent reported helping to pay for health insurance or offering paid sick leave.

-• How do you rate your housecleaner?
-We asked respondents to rate their employees on several questions.
-Compared to the average scores from consumers who rated housecleaning companies, the ratings of individuals were, on average, higher.
+How do you rate your housecleaner?
+We asked respondents to rate their employees on doing work properly, neatness of work, promptness/arriving on time, and overall quality.
+Compared to the average scores from consumers who rated housecleaning companies, the ratings of individuals were, on average, substantially higher.

 Screening Steps